As a therapist, Lori Gottlieb's inbox is full of letters from complete strangers all over the world sharing their deepest secrets, fears and worries.

 As you can see, a different story can totally change the narrative.

-Now Lori does confess that she wrote the version of the husband's letter, but she reveals that there have been numerous instances where she has heard and read two versions of the same story from her therapy clients and column readers.
+Now Gottlieb does confess that she wrote the version of the husband's letter, but she reveals that there have been numerous instances where she has heard and read two versions of the same story from her therapy clients and column readers.

 The biggest takeaway is in order for us to become unstuck and change our lives, we need to step out of our stories and start narrating them from a third-person point of view to get a wider perspective.

-Nothing drives home this point more beautifully than the cartoon Lori shares in her Ted Talk which shows a prisoner in bars who is desperately struggling to break free without realizing the sides are completely open.
+Nothing drives home this point more beautifully than the cartoon Gottlieb shares in her Ted Talk which shows a prisoner in bars who is desperately struggling to break free without realizing the sides are completely open.

-Lori reveals that when we are depressed, lonely or rejected, we distort our stories through a very narrow lens which keep us trapped and helpless.
+Gottlieb reveals that when we are depressed, lonely or rejected, we distort our stories through a very narrow lens which keep us trapped and helpless.

 As she wisely points out, it's not our circumstances that shape our stories, rather it's the way we narrate our stories that shape our lives and by changing our stories we can change our lives.